 “Capture and Share the World’s Moments.” – Instagram

 “To put joy in kids’ hearts and a smile on parents’ faces.” – Toys ‘R’ Us

-While you don’t have to use these exact words in your vision, you can use them to help you get closer to your final written statement if you’re having trouble finding a place to start.
+While you don’t have to use these exact words in brand messaging or vision statement, you can use them to help you get closer to your final written statement if you’re having trouble finding a place to start.

 Related Post: 5 Smart Tips for Branding Your Startup Business

 Once you’ve written your statement, share it with your colleagues, friends and family to get their feedback.
 Also, don’t be afraid to tweak and change your vision statement as time passes and your business goals change.
 After all, over time, you may achieve your vision and want to create an even bigger dream for your business to pursue!